 There are hundreds of yachts which turn heads today.
-Such with impressive size, shape, interiors, quality or speed.
-However, there are not so many which can impress with history together with pretty much everything we already mentioned.
+Some with impressive size, shape, interiors, quality or speed.
+However, there are not so many that can impress with history together with pretty much everything we just mentioned.
 The luxury motor yacht we will talk about today is a fascinating combination of history, beauty and reliability.

 LA SULTANA, A Relic From the Years of the Cold War

 M/Y LA SULTANA is probably the only ship converted into modern yacht that is a relic from the years of the Cold War.
 She was built in 1962 in the biggest shipyard in Bulgaria located in Varna and called Georgi Dimitrov.
 She was ordered by Russia to join their fleet and had twelve sister ships.
 Although Bulgaria was not part of the Soviet Union, the country was very influenced by the Union and had good relationship with Russia leading to beneficial results such as the construction of Aji Petri.
 The main purpose of this motor yacht was to serve as a ferry carrying cargo and passengers in the Black Sea, Azov and Crimea seas between Istanbul, Odessa, Yalta and Sevastopol, namely Ukraine and Turkey today.

 The 65 meter Aji Petri was able to carry 102 passengers in 40 cabins located amidships on the main deck, with 110 standing and had 46 crew members.
 Made of steel, she reflects the Golden Age of yachting.
 Her 3-meter draft made her perfect for the purpose she was built for, namely to be a ferry.
 With such a shallow draft she could and still can get to pretty much every port suitable for motor yachts.